NeleSteiner/VisPlots/README.md

 devtools::install_github("NeleSteiner/VisPlots")
 ```

-To load the `visplots`package in your R session, use the `library` function:
+To load the `visplots` package in your R session, use the `library` function:
 ```
 library(visplots)
 ```

-`visplots` relies on the ggplot2 package to create visually appealing and highly customizable plots.
-Therefore, before using `visplots`, you must ensure that the `ggplot2` package is installed and loaded in your R environment.
+`visplots` relies on the `ggplot2` package to create visually appealing and highly customizable plots.
+Therefore, before using `visplots`, you must ensure that `ggplot2` is installed and loaded in your R environment.

-To install `ggplot2`, you can use the following command:
+To install the `ggplot2` package, you can use the following command:
 ```
 install.packages("ggplot2")
 ```

-To load the `ggplot2`package in your R session, use the `library` function:
+To load `ggplot2` in your R session, use the `library` function:
 ```
 library(ggplot2)
 ```